To view the page listing all articles related to memories, visit “My Memories.”

 crude fibre, and

 Einhof extracted the fibrous part of food in 1805.
-His concept of fiber is very distant from our present-day understanding.
+His concept of fibre is very distant from our present-day understanding.
 To him, it was what was obtained after rubbing and washing the food to obtain the residue that is “resistant.”
 He may have thought that it was not nutritious.
 Boussingault and Davy specifically stated that it is not since it could not be digested.
 They had no experimental proof of this.
 (Dryden, 2008) Henneberg and Stohmann developed a method for analyzing crude fiber in 1859.
 The carbohydrate of the food is contained in two fractions, the crude fibre (CF) and the nitrogen-free extractives (NFE).
 The former is determined by subjecting the residual food from ether extraction to successive treatments with boiling acid and alkali of defined concentration; the organic residue is the crude fibre. (hmhub.me)

 When the sum of the amounts of moisture, ash, crude protein, ether extract and crude fibre (expressed in g/kg) is subtracted from 1000, the difference is designated the nitrogen-free extractives.
 The crude fibre fraction contains cellulose, lignin, and hemicelluloses, but not necessarily the whole amounts of these that are present in the food: a variable proportion, depending upon the species and stage of growth of the plant material, is contained in the nitrogen-free extractives.
 Nitrogen Fee Extracts (NFE) was originally assumed to be mainly soluble carbohydrate and so was expected to be highly digestible.
 The nitrogen-free extractives fraction is a heterogeneous mixture of all those components not determined in the other fractions.
 It includes sugars, fructans, starch, pectins, organic acids, and pigments, in addition to those components mentioned above. (hmhub.me)